LandInsightLab/MUSE_ArcGIS_Pro_Toolbox/README.md

 | Type of neighborhood  | In the context of 4-neighborhood, it corresponds to the Von Neumann neighborhood, while in the case of 8-neighborhood, it corresponds to the Moore neighborhood. | 4, 8            |

-#### (3) Input of Global Parameters

-- Configure five pivotal parameters, including simulation start and end periods, patch position uncertainty, seed cell library pruning coefficient, and neighborhood type.

-#### (4) Selection of Patch Size Generator
+### (4) Selection of Patch Size Generator

-- Opt for one of three available patch size generators: "Lognormal Distribution," "Power-law Distribution," or "Historical Period Patch Sizes."
+Choose from three available patch size generators in MUSE:

+- **Lognormal Distribution:** Utilizes a lognormal distribution random generator, requiring parameters like mean and log standard deviation.
+- **Power-law Distribution:** Relies on a power-law distribution random generator, requiring parameters like scaling constant and exponent.
+- **Historical Period Patch Sizes:** Select this option if you have a custom CSV document with detailed patch size specifications .

-#### (5) Selection of Patch Generation Engine
+### (5) Selection of Patch Generation Engine

-- Choose among four algorithmic engines for patch generation.
-See Table 5 for an explanation of engine control parameters.
+MUSE provides four algorithmic engines for patch generation.
+Notably, selecting the neighborhood control patch generation engine configures the patch position uncertainty parameter to 1 and the neighborhood type parameter to 8.
+This adjustment is due to the reliance on stochastic processes and iterative neighborhood mechanisms inherent in this engine.

+For detailed parameters associated with each engine, refer to the following table:

 | Engines Name | Parameters Name | Parameters Description                                                | Default Value | Value Range      |
 |--------------|-----------------|-------------------------------------------------------------------------|---------------|------------------|